 Make a leggings Pattern

-Fold the cloth by half lengthwise and then fold this 2 layers by half diagonally as in the picture below.
-This will give you a bias cut which is needed to give stretch to the close fitting pattern.
-If you are making this with a knit fabric you donot have to make a diagonal cut.
+Fold the cloth half lengthwise, then fold these two layers by half diagonally, as in the picture below.
+This will give you a bias cut which is needed to give stretch to the close-fitting pattern.
+If you are making this with a knit fabric, you do not have to make a diagonal cut.

 On the fold side, Pin the 4 layers together if you want to, to prevent shifting.